-A motif is a repeated symbol, a literary device by which the storyteller repeatedly introduces the same symbol in different situations to draw our attention to an important idea.
+A motif is a repeated symbol, a literary device by which the storyteller repeatedly introducing the same symbol in different situations to draw our attention to an important idea.
 In Places in the Heart, for example, guns create a motif as a symbol of power.
 In the opening scene, Royce takes his gun belt out of the closet before leaving Sunday dinner because he is the sherriff, the man with the power to use force if necessary to correct a situation.
 Wylie loses control of his gun at the train yard and starts a devastating chain of events.
 Mr. Will fires a gun near the end of the movie, bringing to a halt the events that are about to end Mose's life.

 Can you think of any other symbols or motifs in Places in the Heart?
-List any you can think of and briefly explain what idea we are being encouraged to notice by that symbol or motif.
-(If you can't think of any, try looking back at the questions in this study guide for hints!)
+List any you can think of.
+Briefly explain what idea we are being encouraged to notice by that symbol or motif.
+(Try looking back at the questions in this study guide for hints.)